 Update the Package Repositories with apt

-A repository is a catalog of software programs that are available at a specific point in time.
+A repository is a catalog of software programs that are available at a particular time.
 Because the packages in this list are added, deleted, and changed on a regular basis, you should keep your system repositories up to date.
-This will provide you with an up-to-date list of all the repository’s accessible software packages.
+This gives you an up-to-date list of all software packages available in the repository.

-Before installing new software, it’s a good idea to update the repositories by executing the following command as root:
+Before you install new software, you should update the repositories by running the following command as root:

 $ sudo apt update

 Now your system repositories are in-line with those on the Internet.